Related links

 To maintain battery endurance, the resulting heating system only operates when the field's diesel generator is running, usually only when the field is open.

-Click here to view the Ohau Ski Field website.
+Click here to view the Ohau Snow Field website.

 The project was done in conjunction with renowned tourism website design company, Cabbage Tree Creative